The Best of Da Nang for Digital Nomads

 There are monkeys in Da Nang!

-One of the things to do when in town is to take the Monkey pass with your rented motorbike.
+One of the things to do when in town is to take the Monkey Pass with your rented motorbike.
 The pass is located in the Hai Van pass, about 30 minutes away from the center of Da Nang.

 The Monkey Pass is a stunningly beautiful winding road that can be explored freely with your motorcycle.
 Along the way, you will encounter monkeys and stunning views.